runtimeverification/k/k-distribution/tutorial/1_k/3_lambda++/lesson_2/README.md

 The declaration of the *fresh* variable above, `!N`, is new and needs some explanation.
 First, note that `!N` appears only in the right-hand-side terms in the rule, that is, it is not matched when the rule is applied.
-Instead, a fresh natural number is generated each time the rule is applied.
+Instead, a fresh `Nat` element is generated each time the rule is applied.
 In K, we can define syntactic categories which have the capability to generate fresh elements like above, using unbound variables whose name starts with a `!`.
 The details of how to do that are beyond the scope of this tutorial (see Tutorial 6).
 All we need to know here is that an arbitrary fresh element of that syntactic category is generated each time the rule is applied.
-We cannot rely on the particular name, value or structure of the generated element, because that can change with the next version of the K tool, or even from execution to execution with the same version.
-All you can rely on is that each newly generated element is distinct from the previously elements for the same syntactic category.
+We cannot rely on the particular name or value of the generated element, because that can change with the next version of the K tool, or even from execution to execution with the same version.
+All you can rely on is that each newly generated element is distinct from the previously generated elements for the same syntactic category.

 Unlike in the substitution-based definition, we now also need a lookup rule: